MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/firmware-uefi-v2-0-weg.md

 -   UEFI Secure Boot can then automatically be leveraged to verify the integrity of the capsule.

-**Note:**  Windows does not allow OEM Verisign-signed firmware update packages, even in test environments, must be testsigned by MS through portal.
+**Note**  Windows does not allow OEM Verisign-signed firmware update packages, even in test environments, must be testsigned by MS through portal.

 Update the firmware on your SUT device by installing the firmware update package.

 Install the Windows Hardware Lab Kit (HLK) on the test system with the PTP and run all the tests applicable to the firmware device.Submit the *HLK logs and the driver package* to the Windows Dev Center Hardware Dashboard for signature.

-**Note:** While submitting the firmware update driver package, make sure to select Windows 8 or later as the applicable OS.
+**Note** While submitting the firmware update driver package, make sure to select Windows 8 or later as the applicable OS.
 If any down-level OS is chosen, then the Windows Dev Center Hardware Dashboard will sign the catalog in the driver package with SHA1 algorithm.
 Starting in Windows 8, ***all firmware update driver packages must be SHA256 signed***.

 Though not recommended, it is possible to submit a package to Microsoft without first generating HLK test logs (or including HLK test logs when submitting).
 Use "Create driver signing submission" for driver signing without the HLK pass test log or for validation testing.